Mads Langer: Career

-The follow-up to Reckless Twin was a 2016 album featuring his hit single “3AM” which he co-produced with Jamie Hartman.
-Langer’s forthcoming full-length reclaims a certain unfettered spirit from his first attempts at songwriting.
-“I feel like I can learn a lot from my earliest material, because it was so pure,” says Langer, who began playing piano at age 3 and writing songs at 8.
-“With the new album, I made a point of getting back to what I first loved about music: those moments where a song comes together and you don’t really know how it happened, and it just gives you the chills.”
+In 2014 and 2015, Mads Langer recorded new songs for his sixth album, Reckless Twin, which was released on 18 March 2016, featuring his hit single "3AM", released as the album's lead single on 28 December 2015, which he co-produced with Jamie Hartman.
+The album serves as a follow up to In These Waters.
+Langer said of the album, "I feel like I can learn a lot from my earliest material, because it was so pure.
+With the new album, I made a point of getting back to what I first loved about music: those moments where a song comes together and you don’t really know how it happened, and it just gives you the chills."